willlucas1512/apd-nasa/README.md

 # Astronomy Picture of the Day (Remake)

 ## Discover the cosmos!
-Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.
+Browse and search different images or photographs of our fascinating universe, along with a brief explanation written by a professional astronomer.

 ### Production build avaliable in [Astronomy Picture of the Day](https://apd-nasa.vercel.app)